Royal Photo Company

-Louis Bramson established the Royal Photo View Company in Louisville, Kentucky, in 1904.
-In 1908, the company was renamed the Royal Photo Company.
+Louis Bramson established the Royal Photo View Company in 1904, with the company later being renamed the Royal Photo Company in 1908.
 The Royal Photo Company focused on commercial photography and, unlike many other photographic businesses, did not operate a studio for portraits.
-Clients included Hillerich & Bradsby—makers of the Louisville Slugger baseball bat—and other businesses such as Southern Bell Telephone & Telegraph Company, Brown & Williamson Tobacco Corporation, and the Kaufman-Straus department store.
+Clients included Hillerich & Bradsby, makers of the Louisville Slugger baseball bat, and other businesses such as Southern Bell Telephone & Telegraph Company, Brown & Williamson Tobacco Corporation, and the Kaufman-Straus department store.